fitopen/main/code-of-conduct.md

 #### If you experience abuse, harassment, discrimination, or feel unsafe, please let an organiser/admin know ASAP.
 The matter will be dealt with in the strictest of confidence.

-You can do this in person, via the event ticketing contact form, reporting content and individuals in Mastodon, or via their contact information listed below.
+You can do this in person, via the event ticketing contact form, reporting content and individuals in Mastodon, or via organisers/admin contact information listed below.

 ----------------
 #### Organisers responsibilities: